 Any high-theft vehicle listed on a New Business Application which does not have an appropriate anti-theft device or vehicle recovery system shall be written at the extra-risk rate.
 If an appropriate device is installed within thirty days of the policy effective date, the extra-risk premium will be waived and the anti-theft discount will be allowed retroactive to policy inception.
-If an appropriate device is not installed within thirty days of policy inception, the company, at its election, may cancel Collision and Comprehensive or continue such coverage at the extra-risk rate.
+If an appropriate device is not installed within thirty days of policy inception, the company, at its election, may cancel coverage under parts 7, 8, and 9 or continue such coverage at the extra-risk rate.